Sept. 22 – Dec. 28, 2018

 Peter Chapman crunches numbers by day and is an avid improviser by night.
 He grew up writing and performing plays and was introduced to improv by the Stanford Improvisers ("SImps").
 He currently performs regularly with DASH and Boarding Party, a San-Francisco based three-person improv troupe.
 When he's not improvising, Peter can be found somewhere on the Californian coastline or cooking with a lot of butter.

 Shara Tonn is an improviser, actor, clown and teacher based in San Francisco.
 She has been an ensemble member at Un-Scripted Theater Company since 2015.
 An alumna of the Stanford Improvisors and San Francisco Circus Center’s Clown Conservatory, Shara also performs with her duo Mona and Shara Do Improv as well as a variety of Bay Area comedy shows.
 When not bathed in stage lights, she works with the Medical Clown Project of San Francisco, acts and clowns in local gigs, does freelance science writing and teaches with a number of organizations including Stagebridge, Circus of Smiles, Aragon High School, and BATS Improv.
-This is her first time directing a show, and she is pumped for you to see her cast tear up the stage.

 Allison began doing improv in college, with Roadkill Buffet (MIT's premiere—and only—improv group), after which she branched out to perform with Post-Modern Avengers and Improv Boston on the east coast, and with DASH, Hobofish, the Pear Improv Troupe, and Pure Moxie Players in the Bay Area.
 She has taught improv to management consultants and cybersecurity professionals, both of whom found that it allowed them to invent technical expertise more easily.
 When not performing, Allison works in cybersecurity research; if you work in security and are interested in performance art, ask her about joining her comedy group Security Theater.